SAP-samples/sap-btp-ai-best-practices/best-practices/generative-ai/document-grounding/python/README.md

 * SFTP file server

 ## Pre-requisites
-Create generic secrets key collection on AI Core using secrets of your source document repository.
+Create a generic secrets key collection on AI Core using the secrets of your source document repository.

 ## Clone the repository
 ``` sh